bcgov/itvr/.github/workflow-readme.md

 ## Primary Pipelines

-- release-build.yaml (ITVR release-1.19.0): build release and deploy on test and prod
-- dev-cicd.yaml (ITVR Dev release-1.19.0): continuous to build the tracking pull request and deploy on dev
+- dev-ci.yaml: Build the tracking pull request and delpoy on Dev
-- pr-dev-cicd.yaml (ITVR PR Dev CICD): build pull request if it's title ends with build-on-dev
-- create-release.yaml (Create Release after merging to main): tag and create the release after merging release branch to main.
-The description of the tracking pull request becomes release notes
+- test-ci.yaml: Tag the running images on Dev to Test and delpoy on Test
+- prod-ci.yaml: Tag the running images on Test to Test and delpoy on Prod

 ## Other Pipelines

 - cleanup-cron-workflow-runs.yaml (Scheduled cleanup old workflow runs): cron job to cleanup the old workflows
 - cleanup-workflow-runs.yaml (Cleanup old workflow runs): cleanup the old workflows
-- pr-build-template.yaml (PR Build Template): pull request build template
-- pr-deploy-template.yaml (PR Deploy Template): pull request deploy template
-- pr-dev-database-template (ITVR PR Dev Database Template): template to setup database for pull request build
+- pr-build.yaml pull request build
-- pr-teardown.yaml (ITVR PR DEV Teardown on Dev): tear down pull request deployment on dev

 # Prerequisites before running the pipeline